tyjhart/flowanalyzer/README.md

 If you run into any issues during or after installation check out the [Debugging page](Debug.md) for helpful commands and debugging options.

 # Contributing
 We encourage people who use the Flow Analyzer to contribute to the project if they find a bug or documentation issue, or want to see a feature added.
 See the [Contributing page](CONTRIBUTING.md) for more information about contributing code to the project.
+Interactions between participants should be within the bounds of the [Code of Conduct](Code%20of%20Conduct.md).

 # License
 Copyright (c) 2016, Manito Networks, LLC